box/developer.box.com/content/guides/box-mcp/remote/index.md

 required_guides: []
 ---

-# Box MCP Server
+# Remote Box MCP Server

-The Box MCP Server allows third-party AI systems to securely connect and interact with your content in Box.
-This allows third-party AI agents from platforms including Copilot Studio, Cursor, Anthropic's Claude, and OpenAI to access Box content seamlessly.
+The Remote Box MCP Server allows third-party AI systems to securely connect and interact with your content in Box.

 <Message type='notice'>
   Box MCP Server offered subject to Box’s Main Beta Agreement, meaning the available capabilities may change at any time.
 Box MCP Server is available for customers with Enterprise Plus or Enterprise Advanced plans.